zhjD/deep-learning/README.md

 # deep-learning
-This is my learing project.
+This is a project for learning.